 Table of Contents

-The answer is a yes!
-Despite being tricky to grow, orchids grow well in containers as long as you provide the required growing conditions.
 Generally, orchids love warm temperatures with high humidity levels of around 65-75°F and 40-70% moisture, respectively.
 That said, orchids will perform best in the US hardiness zone from 4 to 6.

 However, in the winter, these flowering plants are classified into three groups: the warm, the intermediate, and the cold.
 The warm orchids thrive in temperatures of 80-90°F in the daylight and 65-70°F at night.
-Meanwhile, the intermediate favors 70-80°F and 55-65°F. In addition, the cold ones prefer 60-70°F and 50-55°F for daytime and nighttime.

 Even though some orchids, like Cattleya, can survive temperatures above 90°F, such a warm one can stress the flowers.
 Symptoms that may occur when your orchids experience heat stress are black rot and dying leaf-tip due to lack of calcium.

 Among all 25,000 orchid species, several orchid types grow well in containers, such as moth orchid, cattleya orchid, boat orchid, venus slipper orchid, and Dendrobium orchid.
 They bear beautiful flowers that bloom all year round.
-If you are interested in growing the orchid blooms in pots, you better look at our next section, which will explain how to choose the proper containers for your orchids.

 Choosing the Right Pot for Your Orchid

 The first thing you have to do before planting your orchids in pots is to choose the right one.
 Since orchids are epiphytes that grow attached to trees as hosts, they have a root system that is exposed to light.
-Therefore, the best planter for orchids is clear plastic or terracotta pots.
-This pot will let the light shine on the orchid roots and ensure they develop properly.

 Other than the materials, the size of the pots is also important.
 Orchids commonly love to grow in small pots.
 However, if you repotting them to a new one, make sure you upgrade the size to a larger one to allow the roots to grow.

 Furthermore, you must ensure that the pots have adequate drainage holes.
 They are crucial as the roots will rot if the water sits too long in the soil.
 Wet soil can also trigger fungal diseases.
-In addition, wash and clean up the pots before using them for your lovely orchid blooms to prevent pest infection (particularly bugs) that may live inside the containers.

 Caring for Potted Orchids

 Despite being a tough flowering plant to grow, orchids still gain popularity among exotic plant lovers because of their exquisite blooms.
 These orchids tend to be grown in pots to ensure easy maintenance.
-Hence, they are willing to learn how to properly care for orchids.
-If you are one of the fans, you better check out the step-by-step to make sure they are thriving.

-1. Provide Similar Environments To Their Habitat
+1. Provide Similar Environments to Their Habitat

-Providing a growing site or pot that resembles their native environment is essential to make it easier for them to adapt and survive.
 You can start by choosing a small pot size with a transparent material such as plastic.
 It will help the orchid roots get the light needed for their growth.
-Another alternative to clear plastic pots is terracotta.
-Although not translucent, this material ensures good drainage, which is necessary to prevent water-logging, which can trigger root rot.

 2. Choose The Right Site

-As important as choosing the size and material of the pot, choosing the right location for placing potted orchids is critical to ensure they receive the required light intensity.
 Indoor orchids prefer bright, indirect lights because direct sun exposure can burn the leaves and the flowers.
 You can place them in the east-facing areas where they can have adequate morning sun without harming themselves.

 3. Offer Regular Watering

-We understand that you want to give your best for your precious tropical plants.
-However, do not give water to orchids more than once a week because it can trigger the rotting of the roots.
 If you notice gray coloration in the roots, your orchids get too little or too much water.
 Contrary to that, the green color describes healthy roots.
 Moreover, do not mist the leaves as it can lead them to rot.

 4. Maintain The Humidity Levels

-Orchids are tropical plants used to the high humidity of tropical rainforests.
-Therefore, maintaining humidity levels is a concern for those who keep orchids indoors.
-But don’t worry!
-A humidifier is a one-go to solve this issue.
 In addition, growing sphagnum moss can be an alternative to help retain moisture.
 Apart from keeping humidity, it also adds artistic value to the potted orchids.

 5. Let The Roots Grow, Don’t Cut Them!

 So far, we know that orchids prefer to grow in small pots.
 As time goes by, you will spot roots overgrowing outside the container.
 But please, don’t cut the roots as your orchids receive extra energy from them.
-Let them be and keep giving as much care as they need to thrive.
-You can also try repotting your plants (which will be discussed in the following section!).

 Potting and Repotting Orchids